Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

-We next show that for every periodic orbit $\gamma$ on ${\cal Q}$ defined by a pseudo-Anosov mapping class with train track expansion $\tau$ as above and for every neighborhood $U$ of $\gamma(0)$ (see the proof of Proposition \ref{lowerestimate}, the subgroup of ${\rm Mod}(S)$ generated by the parametrized orbits in the set $\Gamma_0$ which is constructed from a nested set of neighborhoods $Z_0\subset Z_2\subset Z_2\subset Z_3\subset V\subset U$ of $\gamma(0)$ as in \cite{H13} contains each of the Humphries generators $T_c^{\sigma(c)}$ and hence this group is just the entire mapping class group.
+We next show that for every periodic orbit $\gamma$ in ${\cal Q}_{\rm good}$ defined by the conjugacy class of a pseudo-Anosov mapping class $\phi$ with train track expansion $\tau$ as above and for every neighborhood $U_0$ of $\gamma(0)$ (see the proof of Proposition \ref{lowerestimate}), the subgroup of ${\rm Mod}(S)$ generated by the parametrized orbits in the set $\Gamma_0$ contains each of the Humphries generators $T_c^{\sigma(c)}$ and hence this group is the entire mapping class group.